🖥 Monitor Comparison

 • W-LED backlight — cannot match OLED-level black depth and contrast

-• No KVM switch or advanced productivity features for multi-device workflows
+• No KVM switch or advanced productivity features for multi-device workflows — switching between two PCs requires a separate KVM switch

 Dell SE2426HG ★★★★ 3.6/5